Characteristics for $E_\infty$ ring spectra: Examples

 For $S/\!/\sigma$, there is a morphism of commutative $S$-algebras $S/\!/\sigma\to tmf$ and we expect this to be a characteristic.
 There is a morphism $S/\!/\sigma\to H\F_2$ inducing a ring homomorphism

 whose image consists of the eighth powers.

-Even more challenging to verify is \begin{lem} There is no morphism of \Einfty ring spectra $S/\!/\sigma\to S/\!/\eta$ for which the induced homology homomorphism sends $x_8$ to $x_2^4$. \end{lem} \begin{proof} The point is that the image of $\sigma$ in $\pi_*(S/\!/\eta)$ is non-zero.
-This was first verified by John Rognes.
-This image has order~$4$ (instead of~$16$), and in the Adams spectral sequence, it has filtration~$2$ (instead of~$1$). \end{proof} \begin{conj} Each of the following is a characteristic, where the maps are compositions of those mentioned above with standard ones.
+The following result is even more challenging to verify. \begin{lem} There is no morphism of \Einfty ring spectra $S/\!/\sigma\to S/\!/\eta$ for which the induced homology homomorphism sends $x_8$ to $x_2^4$. \end{lem} \begin{proof} The point is that the image of $\sigma$ in $\pi_*(S/\!/\eta)$ is non-zero.
+This was shown in an unpublished calculation by John Rognes (private communication~2013).
+This image has order~$4$ (instead of~$16$), and in the Adams spectral sequence, it has filtration~$2$ rather than~$1$. \end{proof} \begin{conj} Each of the following is a characteristic, where the maps are compositions of those mentioned above with standard ones.

 \end{conj}